Canon 5D Mark IV vs Nikon Df

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The 5D Mark IV is a recent model that features in the current product line-up of Canon.
-In contrast, the Df has been discontinued (but can be found pre-owned on eBay).
+In contrast, the Df has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the Df from Nikon.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Mark IV Manual (free pdf) or the online Nikon Df Manual.
+Further information on the features and operation of the 5D Mark IV and Df can be found, respectively, in the Canon 5D Mark IV Manual (free pdf) or the online Nikon Df Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 5D Mark IV or the Nikon Df – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.